Regulation

 3. No documentation

-The BSI audit asks: “When did you check which employee against which lists?”
+BSI audit asks: 'When did you check which employee against which lists?'
 Without audit-proof documentation, the process is worthless.

 4. Underestimating the insider threat

-Studies show that a large share of security-relevant incidents are caused by current or former employees.
+Studies show: a large share of security-relevant incidents originates from your own employees or former employees.
 Background checks are the first line of defense.

 BSI fines